thejimbirch/catsinmyyard/wp-content/plugins/contact-form-7-mailchimp-extension/readme.txt

 Integrate Contact Form 7 with [MailChimp](http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension).
 Automatically add form submissions to predetermined lists in MailChimp, using its latest API.
 This MailChimp Extension supports multiple mailing lists and API Keys.

+> <strong>Mailchimp Extension Support</strong><br>
+> Active support is not always provided for the <a href="http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension" rel="friend">Contact Form 7 MailChimp Extension</a> on the WordPress.org forums.
+One-on-one email support is available to people who email the <a href="http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension" rel="friend">Mailchimp Extension developer</a>.
+>
+> <strong>Bug Reports</strong><br>
+> Bug reports for the Contact Form 7 MailChimp Extension are welcome in the <a href="http://renzojohnson.com/contributions/contact-form-7-mailchimp-extension" rel="friend">Wordpress developers</a> website.

 = Key Features =